 - And so forth and so on…

-I was too busy with the final brunch preparations to mark a list myself, but I did answer lots of questions for others.
+I was too busy with the final brunch preparations to mark a Getting to Know You list myself, but I did answer lots of questions for others.
 I was also able to read all the lists that were left behind after the party later and learned a lot about my new neighbors that way.

 We had such a nice time, my daughters and I are already planning another get together, so we can continue building these friendships.